huawei-noah/Efficient-Computing/pu_compress/README.md

 ## Citation
 	@inproceedings{xu2019positive,
 	  title={Positive-Unlabeled Compression on the Cloud},
-	  author={Xu, Yixing and Wang, Yunhe and Zeng, Jia and Han, Kai and Chunjing, XU and Tao, Dacheng and Xu, Chang}, booktitle={Advances in Neural Information Processing Systems},
+	  author={Xu, Yixing and Wang, Yunhe and Chen, Hanting and Han, Kai and Chunjing, XU and Tao, Dacheng and Xu, Chang}, booktitle={Advances in Neural Information Processing Systems},
 	  pages={2561--2570},
 	  year={2019}